sixolet/phonotype/README.md

 ## Scripts

 You call a script by prepending its number with a `$` (and no space).
+You can only call scripts from higher-numbered scripts; you can call any script from `M`.
 If you want to pass arguments, put a `.`, and the the number of arguments you want to pass.
 For example:

 ```
 $1.3 IT SIN 1 4